| A sea of stone - biodiversity and historyBella S. Galil

 certainly; for no man hath reached the limit of the sea, but unto three

-hundred fathoms less or more men know and have explored the deep". |
+hundred fathoms less or more men know and have explored the deep". | With these words, Oppian gives us the ancient world view of the sea.

 A native of Cilicia, present-day Gulf of Iskendrun, Oppian lived during